medic/cht-interoperability/docs/workflow.md

 ### `ServiceRequest` Resource

-The FHIR ServiceRequest resource represents a request for a healthcare service to be performed, such as a diagnostic test or a treatment.
+The FHIR `ServiceRequest` resource represents a request for a healthcare service to be performed, such as a diagnostic test or a treatment.
 It contains information about the requested service, including the type of service, the patient for whom the service is requested, the date/time the service is requested, and the healthcare provider or organization making the request.
-In the case of the LTFU workflow, we are using this resource to request a chw follow on cht.
+In the context of the LTFU workflow, we are using this resource to request a CHW follow-up in the CHT.

 #### `POST ${MEDIATOR_ENDPOINT}/service-request`